christabor/flask_jsondash/README.md

 ### Using remote AJAX endpoints

 See `endpoints.py` for examples on how to achieve this.
 If you do not allow CORS on the server-side, all ajax requests will fail.

+## FAQs

+**Q**: "Why'd you choose to expose library X, Y, or Z?"
+*A*: I tried to go for libraries that are pretty widely known and popular.
+If you are dissastisfied with what's exposed, you can always add your own by embeddding any js/css and html in a template, and loading it through the `iframe` option.